espressif/esp-at/README.md

 The demo is the AT command set based on uart.You can replace uart driver with other drivers whichever you want to use.But you have to make some changes in at_task.c.
 In addition，you can add some custom AT command in at_custom_cmd like AT+CIUPDATE if necessary.

-# Compile AT
+# Compile the demo and using AT instructions
-Building examples is the same as building any other project:
+Building the demo is the same as building any other project:

 * Follow the setup instructions in the top-level esp-idf README.
 * Set `IDF_PATH` environment variable to point to the path to the esp-idf top-level directory.
-* Change into the directory of the example you'd like to build.
-* `make menuconfig` to configure the example.
-Most examples require a simple WiFi SSID & password via this configuration.
+* `make menuconfig` to configure the demo.And you can use default configuration by 'make defconfig'.
-* `make` to build the example.
+* `make` to build the demo.
 * Follow the printed instructions to flash, or run `make flash`.
+* You can use AT instructions referred in the released AT document.